-To my surprise, macOS does not use FileVault hard drive encryption (though it may ask to enable it during a clean macOS install/upgrade) or a firewall by default.
+To my surprise, macOS does not use FileVault hard drive encryption (though it may ask to enable it during a clean macOS install/upgrade) by default.
 Those who do enable it may end up disabling it later due to slower write speeds or encrpytion negatively impacting the CPU.
-But the absence of hard drive encryption allows attackers complete access to the files on a MacBook — without a password.
+The absence of hard drive encryption allows attackers complete access to the files on a MacBook — without a password.

 There are quite a few payloads, RATs, and backdoors which can be deployed against MacBooks.
 To keep things simple, I'll exercise a technique coined "living off the land", which encourages penetration testers to utilize as many resources already present on the compromised device during post-exploitation attacks.
 This means not installing advanced payloads which actively evade antivirus detection but instead using applications which are already installed and will not be flagged as malicious.